 Skip to main content

-Sharing a hotspot is how you contribute to the Linkr network.
-When you share, you make your connectivity discoverable and potentially accessible to others.
+Sharing a hotspot is how you contribute to Linkr.
+When you share, you make your connectivity discoverable to others.

 What sharing means

 Sharing does not automatically give everyone access.
-You control who can connect through your access settings.
+You control visibility through the public and international-access toggles.

 What you can share